fintechstudios/ververica-platform-k8s-operator/docs/guides/deployment.md

 # specify the `rbac.additionalNamespaces` value with a set of namespaces.
 # In this case, add the `top-speed` namespace associated with the sample manifests in `/config/samples`.

+# Create the `top-speed` namespace if it doesn't exist
+kubectl create namespace top-speed || true

 ## For the Enterprise Edition
 helm install --namespace vvp \
             --name vvp \